Berny23/LD-ToyPad-Emulator/README.md

    ```

 ## Usage
 Type your single board computer's IP address in a browser to use the emulator.
-If you want to turn it off, just use the command from earlier to shut the device down via SSH.
+If you want to turn it off, just use the command from earlier (without -r) to shut the device down via SSH.

+## Acknowledgements
+Shoutout to ags131 for writing one of the main NodeJS libraries I'm using: https://www.npmjs.com/package/node-ld

+My project would've been impossible to create without this guy's research.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)